Selium98/Synapses/README.md

 # Synapses

 Synapses is a platform which offers its customers various digital marketing services which can be used by the customers to boost their business.
-This website was created just as a design template, mainly for the integration of various effects like parallex effect, motion effects, etc.
+This website was created while learning integration of various effects which make the website look more attractive like parallex effect, motion effects, etc.